 Upon completing the programme, students will receive a Bachelor of Science (BSc) degree.

 The general objective of the programme is to provide students with a broad-based academic education in natural sciences, which enables them to continue studies at the master's level in any field of natural science or work in professions that require basic knowledge and working skills.
-For example, graduates can work at monitoring centres, different technological enterprises and laboratories as a technologically competent lab personnel members.
+For example, graduates can work at monitoring centres, different technological enterprises, and laboratories as technologically competent lab personnel members.

 There are also opportunities to continue at the master's level at the University of Tartu.
 We are offering the following international master's programmes in science and technology: